analogdevicesinc/ai8x-training/README.md

 ##### `stride` (Optional)

-2D convolutions:

-​	This key must be `1`.

-1D convolutions:

-​	This key must be `1`.
+When using pooling, this key must be `1` or `[1, 1]`.
+Otherwise, the stride specifies the convolution stride and it can be specified as an integer (when the value is identical for both dimensions, or for 1D convolutions), or as two values in order `[H, W]`, where both values must be identical.
+The default is `1` or `[1, 1]`.

 ##### `pad` (Optional)